BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Remember that sometimes not getting what you want is a wonderful stroke of luck. – Dalai Lama
+ Rudeness is the weak man's imitation of strength. – Eric Hoffer